danwing/signaling-use-cases/draft-rwbr-tsvwg-signaling-use-cases.md

 # Various Approaches for Collaborative Signaling

-{{design-approaches}} depicts examples of approaches to establish channels to convey and share metadata between hosts, networks, and servers.
+{{design-approaches}} depicts examples of approaches to establish channels to convey and share metadata between a host, its networks, and the servers.

 Metadata exchanges can occur in one single direction or both directions of a flows.